Leaflets of Operation Desert Shield

 "Daisy Cutter" BLU-82

 This leaflet depicts and was used with the BLU-82 bomb.
 This is a 15,000 lb. bomb, the size of a Volkswagen automobile sometimes called the “Daisy Cutter” because of its ability to clear a helicopter landing space in a heavily forested jungle.
+This leaflet, along with Blu-82 bombs, was dropped on four occasions between 6 February and 16 February 1991.

 The Final Report to Congress Conduct of the Persian Gulf War says in regard to the BLU-82: